Hypertrophy Training Volume: How Many Sets to Build Muscle?

 There are two popular definitions of training volume.
 Both of these definitions are correct.
 Both can be useful, too.

-• Training Volume = pounds lifted per movement pattern per week: number of sets × number of reps × weight lifted.
+- Training Volume = pounds lifted per movement pattern per week: number of sets × number of reps × weight lifted.
 For example, if you bench press 225 pounds for 10 sets of 5 reps, your weekly bench press volume is 11,250 pounds.
+Some people call this “tonnage.”

-• Training volume = number of hard sets per muscle group per week.
-For instance, if you do 5 challenging sets of bench presses on Monday and Friday, the volume for your chest is 10 sets per week.
+- Training volume = number of hard sets per muscle group per week.
+So, if you do 5 challenging sets of bench presses on Monday and Friday, your chest volume is 10 sets per week.

 The first definition is better if you’re trying to improve how much work you can handle per week (work capacity).
 It can also be useful when following low-rep strength training routines that don’t stimulate as much growth per set.
 It’s less useful when you’re following a hypertrophy training routine.

 When you’re training to build muscle, you don’t need to know how much work you’re doing, just how much muscle growth you’re stimulating.
-In a good hypertrophy training program, every set is designed to stimulate muscle growth, so all you need to do is count how many hard sets you do.
+In a hypertrophy training program, every set is designed to stimulate muscle growth, so all you need to do is count them.
 (I think this idea comes from Nathan Jones.
 I heard about it from Greg Nuckols.)

 Training volume is best defined as the number of challenging sets you do per muscle per week.
-For example, if you do 5 sets of bench presses on Monday, 5 sets of push-ups on Wednesday, and 5 sets of dips on Friday, the volume for your chest is 15 sets per week.
+If you do 5 sets of bench presses on Monday, 5 sets of push-ups on Wednesday, and 5 sets of dips on Friday, that’s 15 sets for your chest.
+Thus, your chest volume is 15 sets per week.

 The Ideal KIND of Training Volume

-Let’s say you’re trying to build bigger biceps, so you decide to do 12 sets for your biceps every week.
-So far, so good.
-But let’s say you choose an exercise like a barbell row, you only do 3 reps per set, and you stop 3 reps shy of failure.
-That isn’t an efficient way to stimulate biceps growth, so those 12 sets won’t get you very far.
-You’ll need more.
+For example, let’s say you’re trying to build bigger biceps, so you decide to do 12 sets for your biceps every week.
+And let’s say you choose an exercise like the barbell row, do 3 reps per set, and stop 3 reps shy of failure.
+That isn’t a good way to stimulate your biceps, so those 12 sets won’t get you very far.

-Now let’s imagine you swap those sets of the barbell rows for standing barbell curls, you do 10 reps per set instead of 3, and you take those sets within a rep of failure.
+Now let’s imagine you swap the rows for biceps curls, do 10 reps per set, and take those sets within a rep of failure.
 Now you’re training efficiently.
-Those 12 sets might be enough.
+Those 12 sets might be enough to maximize your rate of muscle growth.

 You can take it one step further.
-You could swap those standing barbell curls for an exercise that works your biceps harder under a deeper stretch, such as a lying dumbbell biceps curl.
-Maybe you take those sets all the way to failure.
+You could swap those barbell curls for an exercise that challenges your biceps under a deeper stretch, such as a lying biceps curl.
 Now you’re stimulating even more muscle growth per set.
-You’re also inflicting more stress on your biceps.
-You might only need 8–10 sets per week.
+You might only need 9 sets per week.

-There are a few things you can do to get more muscle growth out of every set that you do:
+There are a few ways to stimulate more muscle growth per set:

-• Choose good exercises.
+- Choose good exercises.
 Lifts that challenge your muscles through a deep range of motion tend to stimulate more muscle growth.
-For example, dips for your chest, front squats for your quads, overhead triceps extensions for your triceps, and Romanian deadlifts for your hamstrings.
+For example, dips for your chest, front squats for your quads, and Romanian deadlifts for your hamstrings.

 The Ideal AMOUNT of Training Volume

-How Should You Count Volume From Compound Lifts?
+How Do You Count Volume from Compound Lifts?

-One popular approach is to count suboptimal sets as half sets.
-1 set of dumbbell bench presses would count as 0.5 sets for your triceps.
-That works well when you’re following a balanced workout routine, but it might not help you build a good routine.
-It can make it seem like doing 10 sets of the dumbbell bench presses will give you the same triceps growth as 5 sets of triceps extensions.
+One way to fix the problem is to count suboptimal sets as half sets.
+1 set of bench presses would count as 0.5 sets for your triceps.
+However, that can make it seem like doing 10 sets of bench presses works your triceps as well as 5 sets of triceps extensions.

-In reality, 10 sets of bench presses wouldn’t stimulate the long head of your triceps properly and might not work any heads hard enough to stimulate much growth.
-You’d be better doing 5 sets of triceps extensions.
+10 sets of bench presses wouldn’t fully stimulate the long head of your triceps and might not work any heads hard enough to stimulate much growth.
+If you want balanced muscle growth, you need a balanced mix of exercises that stimulate every muscle properly.

 Do Different Muscles Need Different Training Volumes?